 If any of these simpler tricks don’t help at all, go for these fixes-

 Fix-1 Disable NetBios over TCP settings-

 Disabling the NetBios over TCP settings has helped many users.

-6. In Advanced TCP/IP Settings window, go to “WINS” tab.
+6. Now, you need to go to the “WINS” tab.

-7. Under NetBIOS setting, choose “Disable NetBIOS over TCP/IP” option.
+7. After that, choose the “Disable NetBIOS over TCP/IP” option.

 Close Network Connections window.